dabernards/spectramax-automation/spectramax-automation/package-org.md

 #### SmaxData.\_load_data
 Constructions dictionary containing all sample data
-- [ ] refactor away from complicated constructor to more readable loops?
+~- [ ] refactor away from complicated constructor to more readable loops?~

 #### SmaxData.\_extract_spec(spec)
 Process non-sample ID part of spec file to return sub-sample name, time point and dilution
 - [ ] handling of both name and time point
-- [ ] is this tuple to best approach to managing this? consider a class for this data type
+- [ ] is this tuple to best approach to managing this? consider a class for this data type --> yes refactoring

 #### SmaxData.\_truncate_stds
 Truncates standard curve on low/high end for use in fitting